M-Chal/TechnicalTest/README.md

 ### Firebase
 I used this as my database of choice, I used it because I'm most familiar with it.
 I used it for storing the form submissions and then reading them on the other screen.
 This is interchangable with stuff like AWS Amplify, Supabase etc. It's just a case of preference
+### Digital Ocean
+I used Digital Ocean to deploy the app.
+It's really easy to use and what I'm familiar with.
+They have lots of features including live deployments when changes to the repo are made.
+Really cool stuff and it lets me connect my custom domain :)
 ### Nylas
 Nylas is an email API.
 Docs can be found here: https://developer.nylas.com/docs/connectivity/email/using-email-api/#read-content-from-user-email-inboxes